MASS TIMES AND INTENTIONS NO PUBLIC MASS

 An alternative way to give your offertory collection: Our new “Just Giving Money Page” operated by Virgin.
 The link is http://uk.virginmoneygiving.com/charities/StMaryFinchleyEast A big thank you to everyone who has contributed and who continue to do so.

-Baptisms, Sacrament of Marriage and Funerals.
+Baptisms, & the Sacrament of Marriage.
 Fr Peter writes: Sadly baptisms and the Sacrament of Matrimony will be deferred until such time that the public health advice is that congregations can gather safely.
-Funerals will now take place at the graveside or at a crematorium, subject to the conditions laid down by the cemetery or crematorium authorities.
-Mass will be celebrated in memoriam when we are allowed to gather.
+A Funeral Mass will be celebrated in memoriam when we are allowed to gather.
 We must keep in prayerful solidarity those who are grieving the loss of a loved one at this difficult time and offer as much support as we can.

 Saturday Evening & Sunday Mass Intentions: Fr Peter writes: As public Masses cannot be celebrated at this time, it is generally no longer appropriate for priests to celebrate Mass more than once a day, including on Sundays.
 This will mean that all Saturday evening and Sunday Masses which were to be celebrated for a special intention will now not be celebrated.
 Instead I will celebrate one Sunday Mass at 10am for the “People of the Parish”.
 If you have arranged for an intention for a Sunday Mass, I will defer this to the first available weekday Mass.
 I totally understand your disappointment, and if you would prefer to send your Mass intention to a missionary or enclosed community, let me know and I will arrange a refund.
 Do not forget: Fr Peter writes: Even though you cannot come to church, I can still light a candle for your intentions.
 If you would like me to place a lighted candle underneath the statue of the Sacred Heart, Our Lady or St Anthony, please give me a call, or leave a message, and I will do so before the daily 10am Mass.